 He shall cross over to his stronghold for fear,

 And his princes shall be afraid of the banner,”

 Whose fire is in Zion

 And whose furnace is in Jerusalem.

 b.
-Then Assyria shall fall by sword not of man: This was fulfilled exactly.
+Then Assyria shall fall by a sword not of man: This was fulfilled exactly.
 The Assyrian army devastated almost the entire land of Judah, and camped on the outskirts of Jerusalem, waiting to conquer the nation by defeating the capital city.
-But 2 Kings 19:35 describes how God simply sent the angel of the LORD and killed 185,000 Assyrians in one night.
+But 2 Kings 19:35 describes how God simply sent the angel of the Lord and killed 185,000 Assyrians in one night.
 When the people woke up, there were 185,000 dead Assyrian soldiers.
-It was a victory that had nothing to do with the sword… of man.
+It was a victory that had nothing to do with the sword…of man.
 God was more than able to protect Judah and Jerusalem.